 When using a chain grinder, it is important that you take off as little material as possible.
 This way you avoid heating the chain, and it gets a long life.
 If the chain is damaged, after cutting into a nail, for instance, it can be good if you perform the sharpening in several steps.
-LOGOSOL recommends a top plate angle at 10 degrees and a side plate angle at 60 degrees.
-A smaller top plate angle (e.g. 5 degrees) can give a somewhat finer surface finish, a more 'agressive' side plate angle (e.g. 65 degrees) makes the chain cut slightly faster, but the chain gets dull more guickly and there is risk of wave patterns on the timber.
-Brand new rip saw chains that have a small side plate angle are 'aggressive'.
-You can expect that it will get dull quickly, and that there is risk of wave patterns.
-After the first sharpening, the surface finish will be even finer than with a new saw chain.
+LOGOSOL recommends a top plate angle at 0-10 degrees and a side plate angle at approx. 60 degrees.